pslucas0212/Part-5-Perparing-the-Template/README.md

 ![Blue Operating System button](/images/sat84a.png)

-On the Operating Systems > Create Operating Systems page fill in or chose options from the following table, and click the blue Submit button.
+On the Operating Systems > Create Operating Systems page fill in or choose options from the following table, and click the blue Submit button.
 We will only be filling in information on the Operating System tab and accept the default settings for any other tabs on this page.
 We will revisit this page in a few minutes to update the template tab.
 After filling in the information, click the blue Submit button.

 Name | Choice
 ---- | ------